Commercial pig farm in China jams drone signal to combat swine fever crooks

 "We broke related radio regulations, although that was unintentional," said Dabeinong, adding that it had surrendered the equipment to authorities and was willing to accept a penalty.

+The Ministry of Industry and Information Technology issued a notice on Friday calling for a crackdown on illegal manufacturers and suppliers of such equipment, saying it can only be used by public security departments, national security agencies and radio regulators.

-The company has a herd of 14,000 sows at its three farms and one breeding farm in Heilongjiang.
-The farms in Heilongjiang were operating safely, Dabeinong said, and security would be stepped up.
+Dabeinong has a herd of 14,000 sows at its three farms and one breeding farm in Heilongjiang.
+The farms in Heilongjiang were operating safely, it said, and security would be stepped up.